-The third assembly, occasion of assembling, was that of the feast of tabernacles.
+The third assembly-occasion of assembling-was that of the feast of tabernacles.
 I will make only one or two remarks here, that this feast of tabernacles had a kind of graduated or progressive sacrificial institution.
-It was to last so many days, and there were to be less sacrifices to-morrow than today, and there were to be less sacrifices after that; the sacrifices were to grow less and less.
+It was to last so many days, and there were to be less sacrifices to-morrow than to-day, and there were to be less sacrifices after that; the sacrifices were to grow less and less.
 Do you not here see two delightful truths?
-First, the progress of the Savior's sacrificial suffering until he reached the end thereof; and he did reach the end, he did reach the end.
+First, the progress of the Saviour's sacrificial suffering until he reached the end thereof; and he did reach the end, he did reach the end.
 The Old Testament saints saw he would reach the end.
-Moses and Elias, when on the Mount of Transfiguration, saw the Savior would reach the end.
-He himself saw he should reach the end, and rise the third day, And the apostles bare the delightful testimony that he did reach the end, and you and I have rejoiced therein times without number.
+Moses and Elias, when on the Mount of Transfiguration, saw the Saviour would reach the He himself saw he should reach the end, and rise the third day, And the apostles bare the delightful testimony that he did reach the end, and you and I have rejoiced therein times without number.
 Now that is one thing indicated by the feast of tabernacles.
-And I will name only one more thing out of the great many things of course indicated, and that is this, that the sacrifices were to come gradually to an end, to show the truth of the Savior's progression in suffering till he came to the end; secondly, the same thing points out this fact, that you shall go on suffering, that your troubles shall become less and less, less and less, till by-andby they come to an end; sorrow and sighing shall flee away.
-Ah! says one, then I am not in that path, for my troubles are more and more.
-They may be thicker, friends, just now than usual; but you have not so many to endure now as you had a few years ago; no. You have had your afflictions, and adversities, and sorrows, conflicts, and trials, and just now they may be unusually weighty, unusually dark, and unusually trying; but that does not alter the fact that you have not so many troubles to endure now as you had.
+And I will name only one more thing out of the great many things of course indicated, and that is this,-that the sacrifices were to come gradually to an end, to show the truth of the Saviour's progression in suffering till he came to the end; secondly, the same thing points out this fact, that you shall go on suffering, that your troubles shall become less and less, less and less, less and less, till by-and-bye they come to an end; sorrow and sighing shall flee away.
+Ah! saith one, then I am not in that path, for my troubles are more and They may be thicker, friends, just now than usual; but you have not so many to endure now as you had a few years ago; no. had your afflictions, and adversities, and sorrows, conflicts and trials, and just now they may be unusually weighty, unusually dark, and unusually trying; but that does not alter the fact that you have not so many troubles to endure now as you had.
 Surely you believe that if a sparrow cannot fall without the Lord's notice, you must believe that your afflictions do not come by chance.
-You must not believe that some afflictions come contrary to God's will, and that you have troubles, but he did not intend you should have them; and that you are sighing under burdens and trials, and that the Lord somehow or another is somewhat defeated in his designs concerning you; that he designed you quite another path, but the path he assigned you, you are got out of, and got into a tubulatory one.
-That doctrine won't do, friends; no, no. "I am the Lord your God, that teaches you to profit, leads you in the way that you should go."
+You must not believe that some afflictions come contrary to God's will, and that you have troubles, but he did not intend you should have them; and that you are sighing under burdens and trials, and that the Lord somehow or another is somewhat defeated in his designs concerning you; that he designed you quite another path, but the path he assigned you, you are got out of, and got into a tribulatory one.
+That doctrine won't do, friends; no, no. "I am the Lord thy God, that teacheth thee to profit, leadeth thee in the way that thou shouldest go."